qkzk/fm/development.md

 ##### Bugfixes

 - Fixed a bug where CWD wasn't updated when opening a command.
 Ensure clicked commands and TUI applications are executed with an updated CWD.
+- Pressing enter whith multiple flagged files would do nothing if a directory was selected

 #### Changelog